Sari Nusseibeh: Political activism

 Sari Nusseibeh has long been viewed as a Palestinian moderate.
 In July 1987, Nusseibeh and Faisal Husseini met with Moshe Amirav, a member of Israel's Likud Party becoming the first prominent Palestinians to meet with a member of the Israeli right.
 Amirav was testing the waters for a group close to then prime minister Yitzhak Shamir on the possibility of making a historic pact with the PLO and Fatah.

-After years of working toward the establishment of a functioning Palestinian state alongside the state of Israel, Nusseibeh was by 2011 referring to the two-state solution as a "fantasy".
+After years of working toward the establishment of a functioning Palestinian state alongside the state of Israel, by 2011 Nusseibeh was referring to the two-state solution as a "fantasy".
 In What's A Palestinian State Worth?
-(Harvard University Press, 2011) he called for a "thought experiment" of a single state in which Israel annexed all the territories, and Palestinians would be "second-class citizens" with "civil but not political rights" in which "Jews could run the country while the Arabs could live in it."
+(Harvard University Press, 2011) he called for a "thought experiment" of a single state in which Israel annexed all the territories, and Palestinians would be "second-class citizens" with "civil but not political rights", and in which "Jews could run the country while the Arabs could live in it."
 This specific suggestion has been dismissed as "disingenuous".
 During this time, Nusseibeh has been speaking of steps toward one version or another of a single-state solution, such as a binational state.